gowebUSA/MSSA-Group-Project/sandwichway/readme.md

 1. Richard Go

 ## Front-end Group Members:
-- web page should display the menu of available items, allow adding and removing from order
+- Web page should display the menu of available items, allow adding and removing from order
-- (optionally) pre-populate previous or saved order for returning customers
+- Pre-populate previous or saved order for returning customers (optionally)
-- factory view ... what orders are in the queue and how do you mark each item and each order complete
+- Factory view ... what orders are in the queue and how do you mark each item and each order complete

 1. Chris Smith - ERD, Wireframe
 2. Elijah Taylor